-Vacancies at UNHCR Regional Representation in Canberra
+Vacancies at UNHCR Representation in Canberra

-Internships at UNHCR Regional Representation in Canberra
+Internships at UNHCR Representation in Canberra

-Applicants must be in their final year of an undergraduate degree at a minimum and have experience and/or a demonstrated interest in asylum and refugee protection or human rights.
+Applicants must be recent graduates or have completed at least two years of undergraduate studies in the legal field and have experience and/or a demonstrated interest in asylum and refugee protection or human rights.

-Applicants must be in their final year of an undergraduate degree at a minimum and should demonstrate a strong background in international relations, policy and legal research.
-Applicants should also have experience or demonstrated interest in refugee, human rights and humanitarian law.
-Applicants coming from Pacific Island countries and/or with demonstrated experience in the context and policy framework in the Pacific region will have a competitive preference in the selection process.
+Applicants must be recent graduates or have completed at least two years of undergraduate studies in the legal field and have experience and/or a demonstrated interest in asylum and refugee protection or human rights.
+Applicants coming from Pacific Island countries and/or with demonstrated experience in the context of policy framework in the Pacific region will have a competitive preference in the selection process.

 How to Apply

 Please send your current resume and a covering letter outlining your qualifications, experience and motivation for applying for an internship at the Multi-Country Representation to [email protected].
 Please indicate the specific internship for which you wish to be considered and the period you would like to undertake your internship.
 Applications are accepted throughout the year.

 Interns may be eligible to receive financial support from an outside party, usually a university, and are strongly encouraged to explore their sponsorship options.
 A Food and Local Transportation Allowance of a maximum of USD 1,000 per month is provided to non-sponsored interns only.

 It is the responsibility of interns or their sponsoring institution to arrange for travel to and from the duty station upon commencement and conclusion of the internship.
 All related travel expenses, including visas, will be paid by the intern or sponsoring institution.
 UNHCR does not cover the cost of travel or visas.